Alma Thomas Theater

 Renovated Alma Thomas Theater

 A gift from Mr. Sarofim enabled the University to completely renovate the Alma Thomas Theater, installing an orchestra pit, acoustic shell, and up-to-date lighting and rigging.
-The newly renovated theater was dedicated in 2008, giving Southwestern University as fine a performing arts facility as any liberal arts college in the country.
+Completed and dedicated in 2008, giving Southwestern University as fine a performing arts facility as any liberal arts college in the country.

 The University owns more than a dozen grand and thirty upright pianos, most of which are available for student use and practice.
 In addition, a collection of orchestral instruments is available for student use with the approval of the appropriate ensemble director or instructor.